Neuroimmunology-UiO/gather/README.md

 ## License

-Licensed under the Apache License.
+Licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.